0

 ./edit-config netdata.conf

-You need to restart the Agent to apply changes.
-Exit the container if you haven't already, then use the docker command to restart the container: docker restart netdata.
+Restart the Agent to apply changes: exit the container if necessary, then run docker restart netdata.

 Change the default hostname